proycon/codemetapy/README.md

 `$ codemetapy codemeta.json somepackage > codemeta.json`

+If you want to start from scratch and build using command line parameters, use `/dev/null` as input, and make sure to pass some identifier and code repository:

+`$ codemetapy --identifier some-id --codeRepository https://github.com/my/code /dev/null > codemeta.json`

 This tool can also deal with debian packages by parsing the output of `apt show` (albeit limited):